 (b) had an estate or interest (not being a right or special privilege referred to in clause 13) in former common property, has on that day the same estate or interest in the derived common property which corresponds to that former common property.

-[Clause 5 amended by No. 42 of 1986 s.
+[Clause 5 amended: No. 42 of 1986 s.
 12(c).]

 6. Application of Act to former strata schemes, former parcels, derived lots and common property